Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/4_Analog_&_PWM.rst

     :lines: 19-26
     :dedent:

-You can also adjust the rate of the state change of LED by changing the parameters of the delay() function in the “for” loop.
+You can also adjust the rate of the state change of LED by changing the parameters of the delay() function in the "for" loop.

 Reference
 -----------------------